analyticswithabhishek/Deep_Learning/README.md

-# IDS 576: Advanced Predictive Analytics course @ University of Illinois, Chicago
+# IDS 576: Advanced Predictive Analytics
+## @ University of Illinois, Chicago
 ## Welcome to the world of Deep Learning, Graphical Models and Reinforcement Learning !

 ## Some useful links for reference: